 The primary purpose of our commodity risk management activities is to hedge some of the exposure to commodity price risk and reduce fluctuations in our operating cash flow due to fluctuations in commodity prices.
-In an effort to reduce the variability of our cash flows, as of June 30, 2021, we have hedged the commodity price associated with a portion of our expected (i) natural gas, NGL, and condensate equity volumes in our Gathering and Processing operations that result from our percent-of-proceeds processing arrangements, (ii) future commodity purchases and sales in our Logistics and Transportation segment and (iii) natural gas transportation basis risk in our Logistics and Transportation segment.
+In an effort to reduce the variability of our cash flows, as of September 30, 2021, we have hedged the commodity price associated with a portion of our expected (i) natural gas, NGL, and condensate equity volumes in our Gathering and Processing operations that result from our percent-of-proceeds processing arrangements, (ii) future commodity purchases and sales in our Logistics and Transportation segment and (iii) natural gas transportation basis risk in our Logistics and Transportation segment.
 We hedge a higher percentage of our expected equity volumes in the current year compared to future years, for which we hedge incrementally lower percentages of expected equity volumes.
 We also enter into commodity financial instruments to help manage other short-term commodity-related business risks of our ongoing operations and in conjunction with marketing opportunities available to us in the operations of our logistics and transportation assets.
 With swaps, we typically receive an agreed fixed price for a specified notional quantity of commodities and we pay the hedge counterparty a floating price for that same quantity based upon published index prices.
-Since we receive from our customers substantially the same floating index price from the sale of the underlying physical commodity, these transactions are designed to effectively lock-in the agreed fixed price in advance for the volumes hedged.
-In order to avoid having a greater volume hedged transactions are designed to effectively lock-in the agreed fixed price in advance for the volumes hedged.
-In order to avoid having a greater volume hedged transactions are designed to effectively lock-in the agreed fixed price in advance for the volumes hedged.
-In order to avoid having a greater volume hedged transactions are designed to effectively lock-in the agreed fixed
+Since we receive from our customers substantially the same floating index price for the volumes hedged to effectively lock-in the agreed fixed price in advance for the volumes hedged.
+In order to avoid having a greater volume hedged thus our actual equity volumes, we typically limit our use of swaps to hedge the prices of less than our expected equity prices in the future by entering into derivative transactions using swaps, collars, purchased puts (or floors), futures or other derivative instruments as market conditions permit.